-- 1. Adjust air control to maximum firing position (start position) and open door. - Place crumpled newspaper in the centre of the heater and criss-cross with several pieces of dry kindling.
+- 1. Adjust air control to "High" position(all the way to the left) and open door. - 2.
+Place crumpled newspaper in the centre of the heater and criss-cross with several pieces of dry kindling.
 Add a few small pieces of dry wood on top. - 3.
-Ignite the paper and close the door. - 4.
-After the fire has established itself, open the door and add a few small logs.
-Close the door. - 5.
+Ignite the paper and leave the door ajar approimately 1/2"(13mm) 1"(25mm) until the wood kindling is fully engulfed in flame. - 4.
+After the kindling is fully engulfed add a few small logs.
+Close door. - 5.
 Begin normal operation after a good coal base exists and wood has charred.